-Subsequent Accounting Treatment of the Preferred Stock
+Accounting Treatment of the Preferred Stock

 In accordance with ASC 480, the Series B preferred stock was re-measured subsequently from the initial measurement date as the amount of cash that would be paid under the conditions specified in the contract, as if the settlement occurred at December 31, 2013, because the final settlement amount to be paid on the Series B preferred stock was uncertain due to its continual accruing quarterly dividends and its uncertain settlement date.
 The resulting change in that amount from the previous reporting date (i.e. initial measurement date) was recognized as interest expense.
-Therefore, we recorded an \$87.6 million adjustment to increase the Series B preferred stock liability to the contract settlement value as of December 31, 2013 and recorded \$2.0 million as dividends on Series B preferred stock classified as interest expense for the accrued dividends from the redemption date to December 31, 2013.
+Therefore, we recorded an \$87.6 million adjustment to increase the Series B preferred stock liability to the contract settlement value as of December 31, 2013.

 Going forward, the Series B preferred stock will be measured at subsequent reporting dates at the amount of cash that would be paid under the conditions specified in the contract, as if the settlement occurred at the reporting date, recognizing the resulting change in that amount from the previous reporting date as interest expense.
 Therefore, the 10 3⁄4% accruing quarterly dividends will be recorded as interest expense (i.e. "Dividends on Series B preferred stock classified as interest expense") as required by ASC 480.
-During the year 2014, we recorded \$9.7 million as dividends on Series B preferred stock classified as interest expense.
+During the years 2015 and 2014, we recorded \$9.7 million as dividends on Series B preferred stock classified as interest expense.

-(10) Stockholders' Equity
+(11) Stockholders' Equity